BitPoet/PoetSaml2/README.md

 #### Active
   As long as this box isn't checked, your SP endpoints will not be reachable.
   Make sure to fill in all information before activating this checkbox.

+#### Add Backend Login Button

+As the name says, adds a "Log in with ..."
+Button to the ProcessWire admin login.
+If you have frontend only users, this is probably not desireable, so this needs to be checked explicitly for the login button to appear.

 #### SP Configuration